-The failure center depends on the amounts that the bank expects to be in place when the delay occurs.
-For-example, for a loan, this is the face value.
-For commitments, the Bank shall include all amounts withdrawn in addition to the other amounts expected to have been drawn up to the date of delay, if any.
+The position subject to default depends on the amounts the bank expects to remain outstanding when the delay occurs.
+For example, for a loan, this position is the face value.
+For commitments, the bank lists all the amounts already withdrawn in addition to other amounts expected to be withdrawn up to the date of the delay, if it occurs.